dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 where `<controls>` lets you optionally specify various controls and filters for the collection. `perf report` will give the usual output according to what the user asked for with `<controls>` options. `spe-parser`[^5] is a tool developed by Arm engineers to parse the captured perf record data and save all the SPE records into a CSV file.

+Now that we covered the advanced sampling features, let's discuss how they can be used to improve performance analysis.

 ### Precise Events

-Now that we covered the advanced sampling features, let's discuss **how** they can be used to improve performance analysis.
-We will start with the notion of precise events.

-One of the major problems in profiling is pinpointing the exact instruction that caused a particular performance event.
+One of the major problems in sampling is pinpointing the exact instruction that caused a particular performance event.
 As discussed in [@sec:profiling], interrupt-based sampling is based on counting a specific performance event and waiting until it overflows.
-When an overflow interrupt happens, it takes a processor some time to stop the execution and tag the instruction that caused the overflow.
+When an overflow happens, it takes a processor some time to stop the execution and tag the instruction that caused the overflow.
 This is especially difficult for modern complex out-of-order CPU architectures.

 It introduces the notion of a skid, which is defined as the distance between the IP (instruction address) that caused the event to the IP where the event is tagged.
 Skid makes it difficult to discover the instruction causing the performance issue.
 Consider an application with a large number of cache misses and a hot assembly code that looks like this: